Aerial view of Berlin with illuminated Berlin Television Tower (Fernsehturm) at night, Berlin, Germany

 Moderate

 "Planning a trip to Berlin?
 May is when the best weather begins — perfect for long walks and exploring without the crowds.
-Get ready for vibrant nights and busy streets."
+The nightlife scene here is not to be missed."

 Our take